Cluster Setup & Management

 Considerations

 • The NVIDIA Cluster Agent currently only supports caching if the cluster is enabled with StorageClass configurations.
-If the “Caching Support” capability is enabled, the agent will make a best effort by attempting to detect storage during deployments, and fall back on non-cached workflows.
+If the “Caching Support” capability is enabled, the agent will make the best effort by attempting to detect storage during deployments and fall back on non-cached workflows.

-Reach the cluster registration page by navigating to Cloud Functions in the NGC product dropdown, and choosing “Settings” on the left hand menu.
-You must be a Cloud Functions Admin in order to see this page.
+Reach the cluster registration page by navigating to Cloud Functions in the NGC product dropdown, and choosing “Settings” on the left-hand menu.
+You must be a Cloud Functions Admin to see this page.
 Choose “Register Cluster” to begin the registration process.

 Configuration